Stability of disformally coupled accretion disks: Abstract

 \section{Abstract}

-In scalar-tensor theories, presence of matter in the vicinity of black holes can lead to the so called ''spontaneous scalarisation'' instability that can trigger the development of scalar hair.
-In the Brans-Dicke type theories, this effect can be understood as a result of tachyonic effective mass of the scalar field, induced by the purely conformal coupling to matter.
-Here this instability, in matter configurations around both Schwarzschild and rotating black holes, is explored in more general scalar-tensor theories featuring non-conformal, i.e. ''disformal'', couplings to matter.
-It is found that on one hand the disformal coupling can add to scalarisation by making the configuration more unstable.
-On the other hand, especially large enough disformal part of the coupling tends quite generically to stabilise the system.
+The no-hair theorem postulates that the only externally observable properties of a black hole are its mass, its electric charge, and its angular momentum.
+In scalar-tensor theories of gravity, a matter distribution around a black hole can lead to the so called ''spontaneous scalarisation'' instability that triggers the development of scalar hair.
+In the Brans-Dicke type theories, this effect can be understood as a result of tachyonic effective mass of the scalar field.
+Here we consider the instability in the generalised {class of scalar-theories} that feature non-conformal, i.e. ''disformal'', couplings to matter. {Such theories have gained considerable interest in the recent years and have been studied in a wide variety of systems, both cosmological and astrophysical.} In view of the prospects of gravitational wave astronomy, it is relevant to explore the implications of the theories in the strong-gravity regime. {In this article, we concentrate on the spontaneous scalarisation of} matter configurations around Schwarzschild and Kerr black holes. {We find} that in the more generic scalar-tensor theories, the instability of the Brans-Dicke theory can be enhanced, suggesting violations of the no-hair theorem.
+On the other hand, {we find that}, especially if the coupling is very strong, or if the gradients in the matter distribution are negligible, the disformal coupling {tends} to stabilise the system.